sneas/blog/content/a-better-way-of-displaying-local-loader-in-angular-application.md

     );
 ```

-You've probably seen the above construction in your project.
+You've probably seen the above construct in your project.
 I've been
 doing the same either.
 This way doesn't look correct to me.
 Indeed this way of displaying and hiding
 loaders produces so-called *temporal coupling* by separating display/hide actions and welding hide together with
 service function making it impossible to call `this.productsService.getAll()` without preliminary calling `displayLoader('loading')`.